-Faculty may initiate a Student Performance Contract for students who are not meeting expected professional behavior and/or conduct.
-Faculty will provide written information on the student behavior concerns to clearly identify and communicate the at-risk behaviors (see Appendix G).
+The faculty will provide written information on the student behavior concerns to clearly identify and communicate the at-risk behaviors as outlined on the form.
 The corrective actions taken and an action plan that establishes student expectations for improvement will be identified.

-Faculty will notify a student when a Student Performance Contract is being initiated and set upa time to meet.
+Faculty will notify a student when a Student Performance Contract is being initiated and set up a time to meet.
 Students will have an opportunity to provide written comments.
-The Student
+At the end of the semester, or when the corrective action plan is deemed completed, the faculty member and student will meet again to determine resolution of the issue or the need for ongoing monitoring.